Occurrence of bacterial enteritis and diarrhoea

 dangerous for use in rabbits”), or the presence of nitrate in the

-Mucoid diarrhea has been observed in growing rabbits and nursing
+Mucoid diarrhea is prevalent among growing rabbits and nursing does.

 substance.
-This particular type of enteritis has various etiologies,
+This type of enteritis has various potential causes, including

 Bacterial enteritis develops rapidly, within 3 to 4 days, and often